JIhaozheng/SUSTech_ESS_Course_Materials/ESS210 Fundamentals of Space Science and Technology/README.md

 The midterm and final are **open book/tests** 📖💻 — and yes, **ChatGPT is allowed** 🙌🧠

-So... yeah, I may have done a little *touching fish* 🐟🫣 during lectures.

-That said, Prof. Liu often shares some cool stories about **microsatellites** 🛰️ and his own research experience 🌌🔭.
+That said, Prof. Liu often shares some stories about **microsatellites** 🛰️ and his own research experience 🌌🔭.
 You can talk to him *anytime* — whether it’s questions about the course or just random science talk. 🗣️☕
 He’s a **thoughtful**, **serious**, and **super approachable** professor 🧑‍🏫💬.
 Always happy to chat if you show genuine curiosity!